filiperf00/produce_abn_ret/README.md

   Add-Content c:\Users\$env:USERNAME\Documents\.Renviron "WRDS_USER=your_username"
   Add-Content c:\Users\$env:USERNAME\Documents\.Renviron "WRDS_PASS=your_password"
   ```
+- **Downloading M&A Deals:**
+  Ensure to download M&A deals above $1Mn of US firms through the LSEG/Refinitiv Workspace.

 ---

 ## **Output**
-- The project generates a dataset with the following key outputs for each firm:
+- The project generates a dataset with the following outputs for each deal:
   - Cumulative Abnormal Returns (CAR) over the 31-day event window relative to the market both in relative (i.e. using stock returns) and absolute terms (using stock prices).
   - Firm-specific information (industry, ticker, market cap, rivals, etc.).